OnTheGoSystems/edd-multilingual/readme.txt

 Tags: e-commerce, multilingual, WPML, download, EDD
 License: GPLv2
 Requires at least: 4.7
-Tested up to: 6.4.1
+Tested up to: 6.7
-Stable tag: 1.4.1
+Stable tag: 1.4.2

 Easy Digital Downloads Multilingual is the glue plugin, which is providing seamless integration between Easy Digital Downloads and WPML.

 == Description ==

-EDD Multilingual lets you run light-weight and digital shops, with electronice-only delivery, in multiple languages.
+EDD Multilingual lets you run light-weight and digital shops, with electronic-only delivery, in multiple languages.

 Easy Digital Downloads Multilingual is the glue plugin, which is providing seamless integration between [Easy-Digital-Downloads](https://wordpress.org/plugins/easy-digital-downloads/) and [WPML](http://wpml.org).